kyma-project/serverless/README.md

 - For MacBook M1 users

-    Some part of the scripts may not work because the `Kyma-Cli` is not released for Apple Silicon users.
-To fix it [install the Kyma-Cli manually](https://github.com/kyma-project/cli#installation) and export path to it
+    Some parts of the scripts may not work because the Kyma CLI is not released for Apple Silicon users.
+To fix it [install Kyma CLI manually](https://github.com/kyma-project/cli#installation) and export the path to it.

     ```bash
     export KYMA=$(which kyma)
     ```

-    > NOTE: the example error may looks like: `Error: unsuported platform OS_TYPE: Darwin, OS_ARCH: arm64; to mitigate this problem set variable KYMA with absolute path to kyma-cli binary compatible with your operating system and architecture.
+    > **NOTE**: the example error may look like this: `Error: unsuported platform OS_TYPE: Darwin, OS_ARCH: arm64; to mitigate this problem set variable KYMA with absolute path to kyma-cli binary compatible with your operating system and architecture.
 Stop.`